DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 ### Stress and Strain Profile Movies

 The Stress/Strain profile movie script utilizes plotly to create an interactive animation of stresses and strains on the wall throughout the load history.
 The stress animations are vertical stress, shear stress, and maximum and minimum principal stress.
 The strain animations are vertical strain, shear strain, and maximum and minimum principal strain.
-This script can be found here: [Stress/Strain Movie Profiles Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/Movies.ipynb)
+This script can be found here: [Movies.ipynb](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.community/Use%20Case%20Products/QUOFEM)

 ![SchematicView](img/movies.JPG)

 ### Crack Angle of Quadrature Points

 The crack angle script will show at what angle each quadrature point cracks.
 When the concrete reaches its fracture strength in the direction of the maximum principal stress, it is assumed that it cracked and the orientation at that point is then calculated shown on the graph.
 The blue lines indicates the crack angle was below the local x axis of the element and the red line means the crack angle was above the local x axis of the element.
-This script can be found here: [Cracked Points Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/cracked%20model.ipynb)
+This script can be found here: [CrackedModel.ipynb](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.community/Use%20Case%20Products/QUOFEM)

 ![SchematicView](img/cracked.JPG)